xenoxaos/apc-8750/README.md

-#As it's configured, the master branch builds both uImage, modules, and u-boot.
+#As it's configured, the master branch builds uImage, modules, and u-boot.

 There are no video/audio drivers compiled in, but networking and usb should function properly.